Consideration set: Psychological basis

 The consideration set models how humans behave when faced with many choices.
 While the consideration set is not directly observable, researchers believe that its existence is evident by a logical conjunction of prominent economic and psychological theories.

 In this model, consumers screen many product options before fully evaluating just a few options (usually 2–5), which reduces the cognitive load and fatigue of an exhaustive search.
 This screening process is mostly based on heuristics about the product, and is generally considered to be a lower-effort process than the evaluation of the consideration set, once it is formed.
 Studies on heuristic screening methodologies have shown that consumers are more satisfied with their purchase decision and less stressed by the decision-making process when the consideration set is smaller.
 This is particularly true when information overload is high; that is, the quantity of available information exceeds the processing power a consumer is willing to dedicate to it.

 Researchers have several theories as to why the consideration set is formed.
 The formation of the consideration set is considered the first step in common decision-making frameworks, with the second step being choosing an alternative from the set.

 Formation

 Consumer behavior researchers have identified many frameworks, methodologies, and heuristics consumers often use to form a consideration set.
-It is important to note that this is not an exhaustive list, and that the formation of the consideration set varies significantly depending on the consumer and context of the decision.
+This is not an exhaustive list, and that the formation of the consideration set varies significantly depending on the consumer and context of the decision.
 Nonetheless, some commonly observed methodologies are: